sigstore/model-transparency/DIRSHA256.md

 ]
 ```

-### Path and Metadata Generation (PMG)
+### Hashing Task Generation (HTG)

-The PMG sub-routine takes as input the output of the OPL sub-routine and a shard size, and outputs a list of independent "hashing tasks".
+The HTG sub-routine takes as input the output of the OPL sub-routine and a shard size, and outputs a list of independent "hashing tasks".
 A "hashing task" is a request to hash a portion (shard) of a file.
 Each hashing task can be run independently of one another, in parallel.

 ```java